rkapl123/DBAddin/docs/DBSheets.md

 DBSheets consist of an Excel data table containing the table data, the header and - if any foreign lookup fields are present - the lookup resolutions for those foreign lookups in usually hidden columns.

-Additionally, if there are lookups, there is also a hidden sheet containing the lookup keys and values.
+Additionally, if there are lookups, there is also a hidden sheet named "DBSheetLookups" containing the lookup keys and values (potentially coming from a database query using DBListFetch functions).

 ![image](https://raw.githubusercontent.com/rkapl123/DBAddin/master/docs/image/DBSheetInAction.PNG)